<rss version="2.0"

 </description>

-<excerpt>Planning + Policy The Center for NYC NeighborhoodsI research estate planning and heirs’ property issues, advocating for and promoting policy solutions....</excerpt>
+<excerpt>Planning + Policy The Center for NYC NeighborhoodsI research estate planning and heirs’ property issues and advocate for and promote policy solutions....</excerpt>

 <!--<wfw:commentRss></wfw:commentRss>-->